RBLakshya/Auto-Typer-Zer0/README.md

 - **Dark Theme UI**: Aesthetic and comfortable interface for prolonged use.

-## 1.1 Patch Notes
+## 1.2 Patch Notes
+  Changes:

+ - Better Update Logging: Easier to know when updates are available.
+ - More User Tips: You can now recieve tips about the tool as its updated.
+ - Revamped UI: More Compact and can fit more information.

+  Fixes and Optimisation:

+ - Removed accidental debug features left in.
-- Optimised the window size to be more compact on Windows Devices.
+ - Optimised Windows app to launch quicker.
+ - Fixed UI refreshing Issues.
+ - Fixed Collapsable Text fields.
-- Fixed the error where Windows version failed to do line breaks.
+ - Fixed Windows Installer for Desktop Shortcut checkbox.
-- Optimised the Installer to offer Python 3.13.5 installation option.
-Versions older than Python 12 may have effect on the UI.
+ - Updated Python Update method for installer.
+ - Many more!

 ## Coming Soon!